commtech/fscc-linux/README.md

 change in the .config file is SERIAL_8250_RUNTIME_UARTS.

 Load the FSCC driver.
-This will handle registering our UARTs with the serial driver (see section III).
+This will handle registering our UARTs with the serial driver.
 Our UART's will now appear as ttyS nodes in the /dev/ directory.

 By default the FSCC driver boots up in synchronous communication mode.
 To switch to the asynchronous mode you must modify the FSCC card's FCR register to allow for asynchronous communication.
-There are multiple ways of doing this (see section V).
+There are multiple ways of doing this.
 Possibly the simplest method is using sysfs and the command line.

 ```
 echo 03000000 > /sys/class/fscc/fscc0/registers/fcr